The Product Innovation Unconference

 Three points stood out:

-- That’s essential to gather complimentary skills
+- That’s essential to gather complementary skills

 - Founders shouldn’t have too high egos